basho/cache_proxy_ee/README.md

 configuration file for any syntax error.

 ## Centralized configuration ##
 nutcracker has a centralized configuration for per bucket properties which are stored in riak cluster.
-Nutcracker poll this configurations from cluster ever 15s.
-Configuration is saved in special key with special datatypes: 'rra', 'rra_set', 'rra_counter'.
-Do not use datatypes with the same names in order to rewrite this configuration.
-To enable this feature on riak cluster, this datatypes should be created and enabled on riak cluster with follow commands:
+Nutcracker polls this configuration from the riak cluster every 15s.
+Configuration is saved in special key with special bucket
+types: 'rra', 'rra_set', 'rra_counter'.
+Do not use bucket types with the same names in order to rewrite this configuration.
+To enable this feature, the rra datatypes should be created and enabled on the riak cluster with the following:

 ```bash
 riak-admin bucket-type create rra
 riak-admin bucket-type activate rra